Ryan Gosling And Eva Mendes’ Baby Appears Before Oscar 2017, Wife Stays Behind

-Ryan Gosling and Eva Mendes have tried their hardest to shield their kids away from the prying eyes of the public ever since they started their family.
+Ryan Gosling and Eva Mendes have tried their hardest to shield their kids from the prying eyes of the public ever since they started their family.
 Now with the babies growing up, the actor couple is finding it more and more challenging to keep them out of the glare.

 Just days before Oscar 2017, the famed star of La La Land was seen with his two-year-old daughter Esmeralda in Los Angeles.
 Because he takes care not to even be seen with his wife, this was a surprising move on his part.

-“He’s one of the favorites to score an Academy Award on Sunday for his leading role in the film La La Land,” reports Daily Mail.
+“He’s one of the favorites to score an Academy Award on Sunday for his leading role in the film La La Land,” according to the Daily Mail.
 “But on Wednesday the only role Ryan Gosling wanted was that of doting daddy to his toddler daughter Esmeralda.
 The Canadian actor, 36, held on tightly to his two-year-old’s hand as they headed out together in Los Angeles.”

 Ryan Gosling enjoys an LA outing with darling daughter Esmeralda, two, ahead of Oscars https://t.co/QZYFZTs5V4 pic.twitter.com/ABM45jmgFs